 - Why We love it: Perfect Central Location, Best View in town!

 - What we Don’t Like: The pool is really not great.
 Lacks a real theme

-Planet Hollywood is only on the list with a Cavet.
+Planet Hollywood is only on the list with a Caveat.
 You book a Fountain View Room.
-Don’t wait for Check-in book it straight off.
+Don’t wait for Check-in, book it straight off.
 With a Fountain View room, you are getting probably the best view in Vegas.
 For a Fraction of the cost of other Fountain View rooms.
-These are even better than the Bellagio as from there you are looking at the back of the fountains, and with Ceasars and Cosmo a Side View and at Paris, someone has plonked the Eiffel tower in the way.
+These are even better than the Bellagio as from there, you are looking at the back of the fountains, and with Ceasars and Cosmo a Side View while at Paris, someone has plonked the Eiffel tower in the way.
 At Planet Hollywood it’s Full Frontal and unobstructed!
-If you are high enough, so save your check-in tip to ensure you get a HIGH room.
-Of Course, with a View like this, you can be sure you are slap bang in the middle of everything.
+If you are high enough of course, so save your check-in tip to ensure you get a HIGH room.
+And with a view like this, you can be sure you are slap-bang in the middle of everything.
 The location is perfect!
 And the prices are very reasonable.

 But nothing comes for free and this incredible location and stunning views at a budget price must have some downsides!
 Well to start with there is the pool.
 This is a real letdown.
-The Pool Deck is just a blank empty concrete expanse with two small square pools at each end, very uninspiring and drink prices are at the high-end, and service at the pool reflects the dullness of the pool area.
-If the pool is important it could be one to avoid, however you can pick up Cabana’s very cheap.
+The Pool Deck is just a blank empty concrete expanse with two small square pools at each end, very uninspiring and drink prices are at the high end, and service at the pool reflects the dullness of the pool area.
+If the pool is important it could be one to avoid, however, you can pick up Cabana’s very cheaply.

-We feel the Planet Hollywood if often overlooked due to it fairly bland theming it just doesn’t stand out, but it’s reasonably priced, perfectly located, and did we mention the views?
+We feel that Planet Hollywood is often overlooked due to its fairly bland theming it just doesn’t stand out, but it’s reasonably priced, and perfectly located, and did we mention the views?

 Top Tip – Always get a Fountain View Room on a High Level, Do not use the Automated check-in machines but speak to a real person to request a high floor!